NREL/mappymatch/docs/source/general/contributing.rst

 -----------------
 We are happy your are even considering helping.
 We hope this guide makes the process seamless.
 We really appreciate your help!

+There are a lot of tools in our tool chain.
+Most of the time they will be seamless to you.
+Checkout the Tools in our toolchain section.

 Overview: